 A typical day in the Early Years will consist mostly of child-initiated and child-led activities.
 Children will access a variety of activities in the provision independently and learn through their play.
 Adults are there to support and challenge to ensure children are purposefully learning.
 In the environment, there are also opportunities to practise and consolidate skills and knowledge taught during adult-led time.
 Maths, Phonics and sharing a quality text are a key part of the Foundation Stage day and help to develop early basic skills.

 If you visited our preschool or Reception class, you would see a range of activities taking place such as role-play, practical games, painting, cutting and sticking, building, wordbuilding, counting, reading in the book corner.
 You would also see the outdoor classroom in operation, with equipment such as bikes, large construction, sand and water.
+Why not have a look at our EYFS booklet below, which gives you move details about life in the Early Years at Buglawton.

 Assessment plays an important part in helping parents, carers and practitioners to recognise children’s progress, understand their needs, and to plan activities and support.
 Ongoing assessment is an integral part of the learning and development process.
 It involves practitioners observing children to understand their level of achievement, interests and learning styles, and to then shape learning experiences for each child reflecting those observations.
 In their interactions with children, practitioners should respond to their own day-to-day observations about children’s progress, and observations that parents and carers share.
 To this end we make systematic observations and assessments of each child's achievements, interests and learning styles.
 We then use these observations and assessments to identify learning priorities and plan relevant and motivating learning experiences for each child.
-These observations are all recorded on our online Learning Journey Tapestry which parents can access and make contributions to.

 Each child’s level of development is assessed against the early learning goals.
 At the end of the Reception year, practitioners will indicate whether children are meeting expected levels of development: